Cr4zySheep/hubot-qwant/README.md

 # hubot-qwant

-Use the qwant search engine in order to perform a search query
+Use the qwant unofficialy API to perform search query.

 See [`src/qwant.coffee`](src/qwant.coffee) for full documentation.